sky-uk/feed/README.md

 Multiple ingresses can be created per cluster.
 Feed will use the `sky.uk/KubernetesClusterIngressName=<name>` tag to attach to the right ELB.

-It will handle ingress resources in two ways:
-1. If the argument `main-ingress` is set to `true`, ingress resources will be created where the `sky.uk/ingress-name` annotation matches the `ingress-name` argument or where no annotation is provided.
-This is for backwards compatibility.
-2. If the argument `main-ingress` is set to `false`, ingress resources will be created where the `sky.uk/ingress-name` annotation matches the `ingress-name` argument.
+Ingress resources will be created where the `sky.uk/ingress-name` annotation matches the `ingress-name` argument.

 #### Support